OPENDAP/hyrax-docker/README.md

 #### Environment Variables and Command Line arguments

-* **NCWMS_BASE (`-n`)** - The system needs to know the public accessible service base for the ncWMS, this will be something like http://yourhost:8080 If all you want is to test it on your local system ### ncwms then the default value of http://localhost:8080 will suffice.
+* **NCWMS_BASE (`-n`)** - The system needs to know the publicly accessible service base for ncWMS (something like http://yourhost:8080).
+If all you want is to test it on your local system then the default value of http://localhost:8080 will suffice.

 #### Command Line Examples: